 I am interested in understanding how digital and societal technologies interplay in producing innovate participatory processes that cha(lle)nge the traditional forms and function(ing) of urban governance.
-This entail investigating, amongst the other, on the following questions: what novel agents have emerged in the digital age and do they exercise agency in public space?
+This entails investigating, amongst the other, the following questions: what novel agents have emerged in the digital age and do they exercise agency in public space?
 What are the contestations and antagonisms brought about the massive introduction of digital technologies in the urban life?
 How critical issues of monopolist appropriation and control of infrastructure and power imbalances, opinion polarisation and manipulation, (cyber)control, data-protection and censorship, limitation of freedom and social dissensus pigeonholing, trust and legitimacy are brought to the public fore and addressed via the city governance?
 Stepping beyond the dichotomy between the post-political technology-optimism of the smart innovation perspective and the positions of the “wisdom of the crowd” discontents, I aim at offering a critical appreciation of the epistemological, geographical and socio-political challenges posed by digital social innovation in line with those prefigured by the “Shared Digital Europe” manifesto.

 I name this form of agency as Critical Digital Social Innovation and describe this as: